 What Does a Composite Mechanic Do?

-Aviation composite mechanics must have an understanding of metal and alloys to create solutions to issues with composite components and suggest substitutes where needed.
+Composite mechanics must have an understanding of metal and alloys to create solutions to issues with composite components and suggest substitutes where needed.
 Repairing composite components is complicated work, so aviation composite mechanics must be able to understand aircraft repair manuals and engineering documents.
-An aviation composite mechanic needs to know how to properly use, handle, and dispose of hazardous materials during their work.
+A composite mechanic also needs to know how to properly use, handle, and dispose of hazardous materials during their work.

 Are you a job seeker?